IonicDev/tutorials/javascript/README.md

 You will need a Machina instance to execute these tutorials.
 You can create a Machina instance from our [Machina Developers Portal](https://dev.ionic.com) by clicking on the *"Start For Free*" link.
 You will receive an e-mail which contains your keyspace, tenant ID, and user name (e-mail).
 Please save these for future use.

-If you already have a Machina instance, you will need the keyspace, tenant ID, and user name (e-mail).
+If you already have a Machina instance, you will need the keyspace, user name (e-mail), and password.
 These can be found in the original welcome e-mail or from your Machina instance administrator.

-All the tutorials can be executed in our [Machina Developers Portal](https://dev.ionic.com/tutorials/sdk-basics/profiles?language=javascript) or in a local web server.
+All the tutorials can be executed in the browser from [Machina Developers Portal](https://dev.ionic.com/tutorials/sdk-basics/profiles?language=javascript) or in a local web server.

 ## Executing Tutorials in Local Web Server

-To run the Machina Javascript tutorials in a local web server, you will need to do:
+To run the Machina Javascript tutorials in a local web server, you will need to:

 **Step 1**: Clone Ionic tutorials repo from Github.